Friday, December 17, 2021

 • Also, this is yet another example of that tired old “celebrity talk show” concept.

 • Double ugh!
 This is the second episode in a row to have that terrible Ted Cruz impression in it!
-He had recently been in the news for going on a vacation in Cancun while there’s a pandemic going on, and, while that is indeed a very strange thing to do, none of these insults are working.
+He had recently been in the news for going on a vacation in Cancun while there’s a pandemic going on.

 • First appearance of Pete Davidson as Andrew Cuomo.
 The voice sounds nothing like him, and they’re barely mocking him at all.
 Little did they know, however, that they would soon have much more to make fun of him for…